Vogtle Electric Generating Plant: Construction

-On August 26, 2009, the Nuclear Regulatory Commission (NRC) issued an Early Site Permit and a Limited Work Authorization.
+In August 2009, the Nuclear Regulatory Commission (NRC) issued an Early Site Permit and a Limited Work Authorization.

 Limited construction at the new reactor sites began, with Unit 3 then expected to be operational in 2016, followed by Unit 4 in 2017, pending final issuance of the Combined Construction and Operating License by the NRC.

-In December 2011, a 19th revision was written for the AP1000 Design Certification, which effectively included a complete redesign of the containment building:The wall is appropriately reinforced and sized where the composite wall module joins the reinforced concrete sections and as appropriate to accommodate seismic loads and aircraft loads.
-This design is new to the amendment; previously the structure was all reinforced concrete. [emphasis added]As this change to the design requirements was made after engineering contracts were already signed and manufacturing had begun on the reactor's long-lead-time components, it resulted in a halting of construction as the containment building had to be re-designed.
+In December 2011, taking into account findings from the Fukushima nuclear accident caused by the 2011 Tōhoku earthquake and tsunami, a 19th revision was written for the AP1000 Design Certification, which effectively included a complete redesign of the containment building:The wall is appropriately reinforced and sized where the composite wall module joins the reinforced concrete sections and as appropriate to accommodate seismic loads and aircraft loads.
+This design is new to the amendment; previously the structure was all reinforced concrete. [emphasis added]As this change to the design requirements was made after engineering contracts were already signed and manufacturing had begun on the reactor's long-lead-time components, it resulted in a halting of construction as the containment building had to be redesigned.

-The operational dates have since slipped to 2022 and 2023 for Units 3 and 4, respectively.

 On February 16, 2010, President Barack Obama announced $8.33 billion in federal loan guarantees toward the construction cost, although as of December 2013, Georgia Power had not availed itself of those guarantees, at first awaiting the construction license, and after the construction stop lawsuit outcome.

 The expected building cost for the two reactors was $14 billion.

-Georgia power's share was around $6.1 billion, while remaining ownership of the two reactors is split among Oglethorpe Power Corp., the Municipal Electric Authority of Georgia (MEAG Power), and Dalton Utilities.
+Georgia Power's share was around $6.1 billion, while the remaining ownership of the two reactors is split among Oglethorpe Power Corp., the Municipal Electric Authority of Georgia (MEAG Power), and Dalton Utilities.

 In February 2012, the NRC approved the construction license of the two proposed AP1000 reactors at Vogtle.
 NRC Chairman Gregory Jaczko cast the lone dissenting vote on plans to build and operate the two new nuclear power reactors, citing safety concerns stemming from Japan's 2011 Fukushima nuclear disaster, saying, "I cannot support issuing this license as if Fukushima never happened."
 One week after Southern Company received the license to begin construction, many environmental and anti-nuclear groups sued to stop the expansion project, claiming "public safety and environmental problems since Japan's Fukushima-Daiichi nuclear reactor accident have not been taken into account".
 On July 11, 2012, the lawsuit was rejected by the Washington D.C.
 Circuit Court of Appeals.